Mesalands Community College Foundation, Inc. Scholarships

 Four-Year Bridge Course Tuition Scholarship was created for Mesalands Community College graduates completing the 20 credit hour bridge component for a Franklin University Degree.

-GED Presidential Scholarship was created by the former President of Mesalands Community College, Phillip O. Barry, Ph.D., to benefit the recipients of the GED through the Educational Services Center at Mesalands Community College who have a FAFSA on file in the Financial Aid Office.
-The scholarship will be used to supplement Federal Funding for up to 15 credit hours of tuition, fees, and required books for students who enter Mesalands Community College the semester following their completion of the GED.
+HSE Presidential Scholarship was created by the former President of Mesalands Community College, Phillip O. Barry, Ph.D., to benefit the recipients of the High School Equivalency (HSE) through the Educational Services Center at Mesalands Community College who have a FAFSA on file in the Financial Aid Office.
+The scholarship will be used to supplement Federal Funding for up to 15 credit hours of tuition, fees, and required books for students who enter Mesalands Community College the semester following their completion of the high school equivalency test (HiSET).

 Rodeo Non-Resident Grant was established for Rodeo students residing outside of New Mexico.
 The award is calculated as the difference between in-state and out-of-state tuition.